moneta-rb/moneta/README.md

 ## Testing and Benchmarks

 Testing is done using [Travis-CI](http://travis-ci.org/minad/moneta).
-Currently we support Ruby 1.8.7 and 1.9.3.
+Currently we support Ruby >= 1.9.3.

 Benchmarks for each store are done on [Travis-CI](http://travis-ci.org/minad/moneta) for each build.
 Take a look there to compare the speed of the different key value stores for different key/value sizes and size distributions.